Ohio State University appoints first female police chief

-“Kimberly and Tracy offer over 50 years of combined law enforcement experience and the leadership skills to continue the great police service we provide here at Ohio State,” said Monica Moll, director of public safety.
-“As a CALEA (The Commission on Accreditation for Law Enforcement Agencies, Inc.) -accredited law enforcement agency, we hold ourselves to the highest standards and value diversity on our police force to best reflect the community we serve.”
+“Kimberly and Tracy offer more than 50 years of combined law enforcement experience and the leadership skills to continue the great police service we provide here at Ohio State,” said Monica Moll, director of public safety.
+“As a CALEA (Commission on Accreditation for Law Enforcement Agencies) -accredited law enforcement agency, we hold ourselves to the highest standards and value diversity on our police force to best reflect the community we serve.”

 Spears-McNatt becomes the agency’s 11th police chief.
 Her full-time appointment comes six months after taking over as interim chief, following the departure of Craig Stone.

 Spears-McNatt has served the university community as a police officer for nearly 25 years and was named deputy chief in August 2016.
 She is a member of the National Organization of Black Law Enforcement Executives, the Ohio Association of Chiefs of Police and the International Association of Campus Law Enforcement Administrators.
-During her time with OSUPD, she’s received several honors, including a Commendation Award and a Medal of Valor.
-Spears-McNatt received her bachelor’s degree in criminal justice from Ohio State and went on to earn a master’s degree from Franklin University.
+During her time with OSUPD, she has received several honors, including a Commendation Award and a Medal of Valor.
+Spears-McNatt received her bachelor’s degree in criminal justice from Ohio State and earned has master’s degree from Franklin University.

 Deputy Chief Hahn also graduated from Ohio State and served OSUPD for three years, beginning in 1990.
 She spent the remainder of her law enforcement career in the Upper Arlington Police Division (UAPD).
 She became the first female police chief at UAPD, retiring in that role on Sept.
 22 before rejoining OSUPD in late-October.